Subway closes King Street site in downtown Charleston after 35 years, looks to relocate

 He hopes to secure a new location with twice the space in about a month, with a targeted opening by late summer or early fall, depending on renovations and city approval and permitting.

-The three-story building that houses the now-vacant shop is owned by a firm called 23 Bond Owner 363-369 King LLC, according to Charleston County land records.
+The three-story building that houses the now-vacant shop is owned by 23 Bond Owner 363-369 King LLC, according to Charleston County land records.

 A consortium of investors led by Washington, D.C.-based Friedman Capital paid $15.85 million in 2016 for the properties at 363, 364, 367 and 369 King, between George and Calhoun streets.